What is unlearning?

 The key reflections that I got from this event is just how important it is for us to share how we feel connected to one another, our stories, our creativity, and ultimately our light.
 This was the second time in my life ever I shared poetry as a writer, and at one point in my life I believed I would never share my work: that it was too personal.
 However, through this experience I was able to identify that each and every one of us has the ability to make an impact on another person by simply sharing their reflection of life onto the world.
 In addition I’ve had the privilege to learn such beautiful concepts and perspectives that are gold when it comes to self care, finding yourself, and navigating this world within these times.This experience adhered to my need for community navigating a hard time interpersonally and politically.
 I left feeling rejuvenated, hopeful, optimistic, and overall extremely happy and joyful.

-Chloe, on the Spread Your Light event
+-Chloe, on the Spread Your Light event

 -